KarMiles/physio-clinic/README.md

 ## Models
 The following models represent the database structure for the website.

-### User
+### Model User
 - This model represents a user and is based on Django allauth library.
+- This model contains the following fields: username, first_name, last_name, email, password, tel, is_staff, is_active, is_superuser.

+Relationships
 - It has one-to-many relationship with Contact model (one User can be related to many contact-us messages).
 - It has one-to-many relationship with Post model (one user can be related to many posts and many likes).
 - It has one-to-many relationship with Booking model (one user can be related to many bookings).
-- This model contains the following fields: username, first_name, last_name, email, password, tel, is_staff, is_active, is_superuser.

-### Post
+### Model Post
-- This model represents a treatment offered by the company.
+- This model represents treatments offered by the company.

+Relationships
 - It has one-to-many relationship with User model.
 - It has one-to-many relationship with Booking model (a Post can be related to many Bookings).
 - It has one-to-many relationship with Comment model (a Post can be related to many Comments).